 Also find interactive water play, which aims to astound kids with reflections of a sailboat, fish, a sea serpent and other aquatic critters.

 Be sure to bring a towel because they aren’t offered at the park, and a sweatshirt isn’t a bad idea either, Bollenbach says.

 Funland Farm petting farm will not open in 2020.
 Expect its return in 2021.

 You can’t bring outside food into the park, but you can tailgate at your car, as long as you don’t bring a grill.

-If you’re at the water park, and your entire group is more about the sun than the surf, you can rent a Cabana, for $65-$80.
+If you’re at the water park, and your entire group is more about the sun than the surf, you can rent a Cabana, for $90.
 This is a semi-private, shaded area with a table and chairs, just for your group.

-They also offer a free mobile app to help you plan your day, the Boarding Pass Program for guests with disabilities, so they can get times to board a ride rather than waiting in the queue, and the Parent Swap program, for parents with kids that are too small to ride the big rides.
+The park also offers a free mobile app to help you plan your day, the Boarding Pass Program for guests with disabilities, so they can get times to board a ride rather than waiting in the queue, and the Parent Swap program, for parents with kids that are too small to ride the big rides.

 Are you sold?
 If so, start planning your trip by setting aside two whole days.
 Bollenbach suggests this so you can spend an entire day at each park.
 If you can’t swing that, she says that you’ll need at least one full day.